WBKI-TV (1983–2017): Newscasts

 When the station launched in 1983, it produced a nightly newscast that lasted only a few months before shutting down its news operations and taking other steps to control expenses; the station filed for bankruptcy on August 8, 1984, only a year after its launch.

-As a Fox affiliate, the station returned to producing newscasts in 1994, when they formed a partnership with Bowling Green's Fox affiliate WKNT (now NBC affiliate WNKY) to form a two-station cooperative “network” after the two station begans a jointly-broadcast newscast.
+As a Fox affiliate, the station returned to producing newscasts in 1994, when they formed a partnership with Bowling Green's Fox affiliate WKNT (now NBC affiliate WNKY) to form a two-station cooperative "network" after the two station began a jointly-broadcast newscast.
 This joint news operation even employed students from Western Kentucky University in varied aspects.
 This lasted until sometime around late 1996 or early 1997 due to low ratings, especially on WKNT's part as WBKO continued to dominate in the Bowling Green area's news ratings.

 For several years in the mid- and late-2000s, WBKI-TV produced a local weekday morning entertainment and lifestyle show titled Louisville Live This Morning.
 An hour-long program that aired in a magazine-type format, the program aired weekdays at 10:00 a.m.
 In late 2005, WBKI-TV entered into a news share agreement with ABC affiliate WHAS-TV (channel 11) to produce a nightly prime time newscast for the station; the program, known as WHAS 11 News at 10:00 on WBKI, premiered on January 2, 2006.
 During the late 2000s, WBKI-TV also carried a weeknight 5:30 p.m. newscast titled The CW World Report, a half-hour program that focused on national and international stories; it was produced by Fusion Communications' sister operation Independent News Network and was produced out of INN's studios on Tremont Avenue in Davenport, Iowa.
 After Block Communications began operating WBKI-TV under the LMA with WDRB and WMYO, the station chose not to renew the news share agreement with WHAS.
 Instead, WDRB opted to launch its own newscast on channel 34 (as a result, WDRB became one of the few Fox stations to produce a newscast for another station in the same market).
 On September 17, 2012, WDRB began producing a half-hour weeknight 7:00 p.m. newscast, the WDRB Local Evening News at 7:00 on WBKI, which utilizes the same anchor team as that seen on WDRB's 6:30 p.m. newscast.
 This resulted in a rare situation in which two competing stations produced newscasts for another station in the same market; WHAS-TV continued to produce the 10:00 p.m. newscast in the interim.
-The weekend editions of the prime time newscast were dropped after the September 30, 2012 broadcast; the weeknight editions followed suit one month later on October 26, leaving only the WDRB-produced early newscast.
+The weekend editions of the prime time newscast were dropped after the September 30, 2012, broadcast; the weeknight editions followed suit one month later on October 26, leaving only the WDRB-produced early newscast.